-- 14 Blood borne pathogens are micro-organisms in the bloodstream that can cause disease.
-The two - 15 (2) diseases that are of major concern in the work environment are Hepatitis B and HIV (AIDS). - Blood borne pathogens are found in blood and blood products such as: semen, vaginal secretions, - breast milk and other body fluids.
-Only blood, semen, vaginal secretions and breast milk have - been proven to transmit the HIV virus.
-HIV is a more lethal virus, yet Hepatitis B is more - contagious.
-HIV and Hepatitis B can only be transmitted if the exposed blood is infectious and - 20 that blood can enter directly into the body.
+Bloodborne pathogens are micro-organisms in the bloodstream that can cause disease.
+The two (2) diseases that are of major concern in the work environment are Hepatitis B and HIV (AIDS).
+Bloodborne pathogens are found in blood and blood products such as semen, vaginal secretions, breast milk, and other body fluids.
+Only blood, semen, vaginal secretions and breast milk have been proven to transmit the HIV virus.
+HIV is a more lethal virus, yet Hepatitis B is more contagious.
+HIV and Hepatitis B can only be transmitted if the exposed blood is infectious and that blood can enter directly into the body.

-- 22 Blood or other infectious material could enter the body through: - unprotected openings in the skin such as cuts, scrapes and dermatitis; - unprotected mucus membrane openings such as the eyes, nose and mouth; and/or - penetration into the skin by a sharp object such as broken glass, a needle or knife blade.
+Blood or other infectious material could enter the body through:

-- 27 Drivers should always use the "Body Fluid Clean-Up Kit" when dealing with blood or body - 28 fluids such as vomit and report any exposure to their supervisor.
-Kits usually include items such - as disposable gloves, spatulas, a contaminated materials bag and germicidal antiseptic wiping - 30 cloths.
-Employees should consult their school district's "Exposure Control Plan Reference - 31 Procedures and Universal Precautions" relating to Blood borne pathogens.
-All drivers should
+- unprotected openings in the skin such as cuts, scrapes, and dermatitis; - unprotected mucus membrane openings such as the eyes, nose, and mouth; and/or - penetration into the skin by a sharp object such as broken glass, a needle, or a knife blade.

-1 receive training for occupational exposure.
+Drivers should always use the "Body Fluid Clean-Up Kit" when dealing with blood or body fluids such as vomit and report any exposure to their supervisor.
+Kits usually include items such as disposable gloves, spatulas, a contaminated materials bag and germicidal antiseptic wiping cloths.
+Employees should consult their school district's "Exposure Control Plan Reference Procedures and Universal Precautions" relating to Blood borne pathogens.
+All drivers should receive training for occupational exposure.